bytecodealliance/wasm-tools/crates/wit-component/README.md

 * Creates WebAssembly [component binaries][model] from input core WebAssembly modules.
 Input modules communicate with the [canonical ABI] to imported and exported interfaces described with [`*.wit` files][wit].
-The wit interface is either embedded directly in the core wasm binary.
+The wit interface is required to be embedded directly in the core wasm binary.

 * Supports "adapters" which can be used to bridge legacy core WebAssembly imported functions into [component model][model] functions.
 Adapters are